UNARMED COMMANDO COMBAT ACADEMY Close Quarter Battle & CT Training India CQB Military Martial Arts

 Today Specialised aspects of ACCS trg has been imparted to Special Op Forces, Natio nal Sec urity Gua rds, Anti Terrorism Squads, C orp Battle Trg Schools, & many Elite super specialised units like Paracommandos, Hos tage Rescue Units, Counter Hi jack Units, Del ta force, Police Special Crack Units etc.

-Today, ACCS stands to represent the modern day Military Close Combat art in the world.
+Today, ACCS stands to represent the modern day Military Close Combat art.

 PROBLEMS DURING THE JOURNEY: